bochocki/slackrsheets/README.md

 - All-Time Points: `POINTS`, `POINT`, or `P`
 - All-Time Wins: `WINS`, `WIN`, or `W`

+# Privacy
+Privacy is important and I tried to take it seriously for this project, so it will probably be difficult to use this package out-of-the-box.
+There are three files that live on the secure server: `key.txt`, `token.txt`, and `unames.R`.
+These contain the key to the spreadsheet, the Slack team token, and player usernames, respectively.
+As far as I know, there's no way to access any of this information though the API.

 # Help and reminders
 You can get help anytime by typing `/mini help`

+You can get a link to the Google spreadsheet by typing `/mini link`

 If you're getting either of these error messages from slackbot:

 >Darn – that slash command didn't work (error message: `502_service_error`).
 Manage the command at Daily Mini Bot.
 >Darn – that slash command didn't work (error message: `Timeout was reached`).
 Manage the command at Daily Mini Bot.